-Stuart Heisler’s old-fashioned Western, Dallas, shot in Technicolor, was meant to revive Gary Cooper’s career and association with the genre, but it did not because the film was not a critical or commercial success.
+Stuart Heisler’s old-fashioned Western, Dallas, shot in Technicolor, was meant to revive Gary Cooper’s career and association with the genre, which it only partially accomplished due to the film’s moderate commercial success.

-But this ruse forces Hollister to explain his plan to Wetherby’s friend, Tonia Robles (Ruth Roman, cold and disappointing as always).
+But this ruse forces Hollister to explain his plan to Wetherby’s friend, Tonia Robles (Ruth Roman), with whom he falls in love.
 Hollister then gets rid of the men, one by one, responsible for the murders of his loved ones.
 He kills the first brother in a gun duel, and wounded in the fight, he recovers at the hacienda.
-Soon, he and Tonia are in love.
 He then goes after the second brother and, eventually, kills him too.

 Marlow leads a band of renegades to the hacienda and holds the family hostage.
 However, Hollister returns and, in fierce struggle, slays the third brother.

-The most formidable and wisest of his enemies is Will Marlow (Raymond Massey), who proves to be too clever to fall into Hollister’s trap– until Marlow shows his hand in the final scene.
+The most formidable of his enemies is Will Marlow (Raymond Massey), who proves to be too clever to fall into Hollister’s trap–until Marlow shows his hand in the final scene.

-There’s too much talk and not enough action or drama in this verbose Western, However Gary Cooper is credibly cast, rendering his typically laconic performance, and offering the main reason to revisit this horse opera.
+There’s too much talk and not enough action or drama in this verbose Western.
+However Gary Cooper is credibly cast, rendering a typically laconic performance, and offering the main reason to revisit this horse opera.

 Cast: